ilastik/ilastik/docs/workflow_design.rst

 Workflow Design
 ===============

-The most important component of a GUI based on the applet-workflows framework is the workflow of operators that pass data between applets.
+The most important component of a GUI based on the ilastik framework is the workflow of operators that pass data between applets.
 To be an effective workflow designer, you need to have a solid grasp of lazyflow operators and connections.

 Prerequisites